apache/wookie/widgets/templates/readme.txt

   * cd widgets
   * mkdir helloWorld
-  * cp ../templates/default.widget.properties ./widget.properties
+  * create a file called "./widget.properties"
-  * open widget.properties in your favourite editor and set the following:
+  * open widget.properties in your favourite editor and add the following:
+    * template.name=base
     * widget.shortname=HelloWorld
     * widget.name=Hello World
     * widget.description=A very friendly widget to demonstrate how easy it is to build a widget from templates.
   * Create a file called "content_primary.html" and the following content
     * <p>Hello World!</p>
   * Ensure that Wookie is running locally
-  * ant generate-widgets
+  * ant generate-widgets -D widget.include==helloWorld
   * take a look at your new widget in your local instance of Wookie

 **** What did we just do?